So if you are having problems paying your council tax, you are not alone.

-Council tax arrears increase dramatically if you ignore them because local authorities are faster to go to court and send in bailiffs than commercial creditors such as payday lenders, credit cards and mobile phones.
+Council tax arrears increase dramatically if you ignore them.
+Local authorities are faster to go to court and send in bailiffs than commercial creditors such as payday lenders, credit cards and mobile phones.
 This adds a lot of extra costs.

 This is also a priority debt because you can be sent to prison for not paying it if you live in England.
 This is very rare but it does happen.

 So what should you do if you can’t afford it?